-- Chapter sends the required number of members to Convention, Anchor Academy and any other required special events. - 12.
+- 9. Each chapter officer completes all required training, including The Pursuit, by the communicated due date. - 10.
+All required chapter officers, or a delegate, attend Collegiate Leadership Collective (CLC). - 11.
+Chapter sends the required number of members to Convention, Anchor Academy and any other required special events. - 12.
 Chapter sends at least one chapter member to the Lewis Institute each year. - 13.
-Chapter calendar is uploaded in Anchorbase by April 1 for the fall term, November 1 for the spring semester/winter quarter, and March 1 for the spring quarter, is voted and approved by the chapter as designated in the Confirm: Vote to Approve Calendar task in Anchorbase and is approved in Anchorbase by the RCS/CAC/NCC. - 14.
+Chapter calendar is uploaded in Anchorbase by May 1 for the fall term, November 1 for the spring semester/winter quarter, and March 1 for the spring quarter, is voted and approved by the chapter as designated in the Confirm: Vote to Approve Calendar task in Anchorbase and is approved in Anchorbase by the RCS/CAC/NCC. - 14.
 Chapter submits grades in Anchorbase by October 1 for the previous spring term grades, February 15 for the previous fall term grades, and April 15 for the previous winter term grades, if applicable.